 Example:

-In a concise fashion, you should relate the hours your business functions, and note any potential conflicts such as holidays or business closures.
-Use an auto attendant if you have more than one menu option for the customer, such as a voicemail box and an emergency support line.
+- Use an auto attendant if you have more than one menu option, such as an employee directory, departmental voicemail boxes, and an emergency support line.

-For more tips and scripts on professional phone and voicemail greetings, here are some additional blogs:
+For more tips and scripts on professional phone and voicemail greetings, here are some additional blog posts: